 Dear SF Bicycle Coalition Member,

-Thanks for reading my newsletter.
-I intend to keep you updated on San Francisco Bicycle Coalition (SFBC) governance and other items of interest.
+Thank you for joining my mailing list!
+I intend to keep you updated on San Francisco Bicycle Coalition (SFBC) board matters and alert you to ways you can provide input.
 Views in this communication are my own and do not represent the views of the SFBC.